Elastic Certified Engineer

 - Attending the training courses is an important part of exam preparation, but it does not guarantee success on the exam.
 Having practical experience using our products is also an important aspect of understanding Elasticsearch, and you will likely need to spend time using Elasticsearch in a real-world environment to achieve the depth of understanding needed to pass the exam.

 If you have additional questions, please see our Certification FAQ or contact us.
 Elastic reserves the right to make changes to the exam objectives and exam format.
-Such changes will be made public in advance through revisions to the Certification Program Agreement.
+Such changes will be made public in advance through revisions to this web page.